jamie2210/CI_MS3_RR/README.md

   https://stackoverflow.com/questions/33239308/how-to-get-exception-message-in-python-properly

-* For a better understanding on how to check for youtube links in javascript I sued this stack overflow thread;
+* For a better understanding on how to check for youtube links in javascript I used this stack overflow thread;

   https://stackoverflow.com/questions/28735459/how-to-validate-youtube-url-in-client-side-in-text-box